Conn Speaker Pipes

 Dimensions: 42.5" Wide, 8.25" Deep, 63.5" High, Wt.
 40 lbs.

-Conn speaker pipes were tuned in equal temperament to sympathetically resonate from about 200 Hz on up, which, when speaking of fundamentals or 1st harmonics, corresponds to tenor G# with an 8-foot manual stop drawn.
-The 146s were tuned to resonate fundamental frequencies for the lowest 12 chromatic semitones (tenor G# to middle G#) and the 145s all notes above middle G#.
-The combination of these two pipe units resulted in a continuous spectrum of resonances from tenor G# all the way to the top of the manual compass, weaker in intensity as pitch rises in accordance with the natural laws of musical sounds.
+The pipes themselves were tuned in equal temperament to sympathetically resonate from 200Hz on up which corresponds to tenor G# on up with an 8-foot manual stop drawn.
+The 146s were tuned to resonate fundamental frequencies for the lowest 12 chromatic semitones (tenor G# to middle G#) with the 145s covering all manual notes above that.
+The combination of these two pipe units resulted in a continuous spectrum of resonances from tenor G# all the way to the top of the manual compass, naturally weaker in intensity as pitch rises in accordance with the natural laws of musical sounds.
+In this sense the 144 "mini-pipes" offer no real advantage over the 145s save for not taking up quite as much space.

 NOTE: an undue preponderance of tone is typically noted in the bass and tenor octaves of the ordinary 8-foot manual stop of a pipe organ.
 Pipe ranks built in the ordinary way will thus display a decided tendency to weakness in their treble octaves.
 The fact that grave sounds travel farther and have more fullness than acute ones is alone sufficient to account for the weakness in the treble of a pipe organ, especially when the instrument is in a vast building and commonly heard a considerable distance from its situation; this weakness can be overcome with increased wind pressures and/or skillful voicing and regulating in the treble octaves or, in some cases, simply by the introduction of properly balanced octave (4-foot) and higher harmonic-corroborating stops.
 Conn speaker pipes function in a similar manner to augment the intensity of the harmonic upper partial tones of fundamental frequencies.

-These units can be connected to play through ANY make or model of analog or digital instrument and positioned to stand vertically or placed on a shelf horizontally, like real horizontal trumpet pipes, with the weight of the chests and their frame bracing making them stable enough to make this possible.
-They have no input jacks and are connected to the amp using bare wire attached to the pair of screw terminals at the bottom of each pipe chest.
-Each chest thus receives a single mono channel of audio.
-These bare wires connections may be made more secure and complete by stripping the wires about 3/4" from the ends, attaching 1/8" spade connectors using a crimping tool, and tightening the screws around them.
+These pipe arrays can be connected to play through ANY make or model of analog or digital instrument and can be used even with sample sets with good results.
+They are built to stand vertically or placed on a shelf horizontally, like real horizontal trumpet pipes, with the weight of the speaker boxes and their frame bracing making them stable enough to make this possible.
+They are designed to connect with the amp using standard 16-gauge speaker wire right off the spool.
+Each box thus receives a single mono channel of audio.
+These bare wires connections are made more secure by stripping the speaker wire at its ends, attaching 1/8" spade connectors using a crimping tool, and tightening the screws terminals under the pipe box around them.

 Conn made a special add-on control box to provide easy switching between the console speakers and the pipes, but these kits are very hard to find these days -- one is extremely fortunate to simply have acquired one or more sets of pipes.

 Every amplifier connected to a speaker system is rated for a minimum impedance load (in Ohms).
-In Conn organs the simplest way to attach these pipes was to hook them up in parallel with the main pulse channel for the diapasons/strings/reeds and have them powered by the console's internal amplifier; it's important to understand however that connecting a set of Conn pipes in parallel like this reduces the impedance load to the console's internal amp which is already powering the rest of the console's self-contained speaker system.
+In Conn organs the simplest way to attach these pipes was to hook them up in parallel with the main pulse channel for the diapasons/strings/reeds and have them powered by the console's internal amplifier; it's important to understand however that connecting a set of Conn pipes in parallel like this reduces the impedance load to the console's internal amp which could already be powering the rest of the speaker system.

 NOTE: When 2 resistances (impedances) are connected in series, they total.
 For example, a pair of 4 Ohm speakers wired in series results in an 8 Ohm load to the amp (4 + 4 = 8 Ohms).
 When 2 resistances are paralleled however, a formula comes into play for calculating the impedance.
 The total impedance in parallel is the multiplication of the two loads divided by the sum of the two loads.
-For example, a pair of 8 Ohm speakers wired in parallel results in a 4 Ohm load to the amp (8 x 8 = 64, to be divided by 8 + 8 = 16, which is 64/16 = 4 Ohms).
+For example, a pair of 8 Ohm speakers wired in parallel results in a 4 Ohm load to the amp (8 x 8 = 64, divided by 8 + 8 = 16, which is 64/16 = 4 Ohms).
 It's the same result as totalling the loads in reciprocal, whereby 1/8 + 1/8 = 2/8 = 1/4 = 4 Ohms.

-NOTE: at times one may have occasion to encounter a custom-built pipe speaker unit constructed of wood and conventional PVC [polyvinyl chloride] pipe tubing created to be used with, and extend the lower compass of, Conn speaker pipes.
-Such units have been built in both rectangular and square styles, The square style typically consists of a large, sturdy, hollow, square-shaped wooden box inside of which is mounted a single 12" woofer which projects sound upward through a large, circular opening and through a wire screen baffle to the entire plurality of pipes (usually 12) mounted above it.
+NOTE: on very rare occasions one may encounter the owner of a custom-built pipe speaker unit constructed of wood and conventional PVC [polyvinyl chloride] pipe tubing created to be used with, and extend the lower compass of, Conn speaker pipes.
+These oversize units have been built in both rectangular and square styles, The square style typically consists of a large, sturdy, hollow, square-shaped wooden box inside of which is mounted a single 12" woofer which projects sound upward through a large, circular opening and through a wire screen baffle to the entire plurality of pipes (usually 12) mounted above it.
 Above this baffle would be positioned on end 12 general purpose [3-1/4 inch diameter] PVC pipes of varying lengths.
 Iin this style the pipes are bundled tightly together, usually spray painted a metallic gold or silver leaf color to match, and cut to proper lengths to resonate sympathetically at fundamentals from 8-foot tenor A down to 8-foot bass A or thereabouts, and at higher harmonics of notes below that.
 Since these pipes are all of the same diameter their positions over the speaker cone has much to do with their lengths because the air inside them vibrates at different velocities depending upon how much sound each of them receives.
 Those clustered over the center of the speaker face receive the most sound while those situated to the outside occlude only the edge of the speaker cone.
 This explains how two different pipes of identical diameter in these units which are tuned to resonate at neighboring chromatic semitone pitches could be very close if not equal in length.
 It is not unusual for custom built, one-of-a-kind units like this to stand something over 7 feet high and overlap the tuning of the bottom two semitones [tenor A and G#] of the model 146 Conn pipes in order to continue the chromatic scale downward from the Conn pipes with no audible break.

 Pricing of them today seems to be all over the place and is mostly dependent upon their condition.